Thari-TES/Thari-TES/README.md

 <h3> Undergraduate Of the Department of Industrial Management - University of Kelaniya.</h3>

-- 🌱 I’m currently learning **Python, Machine Learning, MERN Stack**
+- 🌱 I’m currently learning **Python, AI, Machine Learning, Deep Learning**
 - 📫 How to reach me: **tharindusenasmc@gmail.com**

 <h3 align="left">Connect with me:</h3>